 Signs, Roads & Drainage

-The roads and associated drainage (storm water management) systems in Southwind are owned & maintained by the Property Association.
-The road system is comprised of the asphalt pavement, base (gravel or sand/clay), sub-base (compacted sand), and signs.
-The drainage system is comprised of swales along the sides of the roads (without curbs), storm water inlet structures, distribution lines, outlet structures, lakes and wetlands.
-Our drainage system is heavily reliant on the initial treatment of rain water through the use of swales, those slightly recessed areas on each side of the roads.
+The roads and stormwater systems in Southwind are owned & maintained by the Property Owners' Association.
+The road system comprises the asphalt pavement, base (gravel or sand/clay), sub-base (compacted sand), and signs.
+The drainage system includes swales along the sides of the roads (without curbs), stormwater inlet structures, distribution lines, outlet structures, lakes, and wetlands.
+Our drainage system relies heavily on the initial treatment of rainwater through swales, those slightly recessed areas on each side of the roads.
 The swales should be low enough to allow for water to flow easily off the pavement into the low area of the swale.
-The low area of the swale should be at least 6" below the edge of pavement.
+The low area of the swale should be at least 6" below the edge of the pavement.
 Allowance should be made for grass growth.
-Swales should be maintained in a fashion to accept and hold water from the roadway; this detail is critical to minimizing the amount of water we ask our piping system to convey.
-Once the swale is full, it should be designed to overflow, downstream, towards the nearest drain.
-Introducing additional water into the community storm water management system is not permitted, and will reduce its already limited capacity.
-This includes, but is not limited to: pool backwash drains, cooling well overflows, rain gutter underground roof conductors, water generated from roofs, driveways and other impervious areas.
-A representative of your Board of Directors is available to meet with you to review the drainage plan for your property.
+Swales should be maintained in a fashion that accepts and holds water from the roadway; this detail is critical to minimizing the amount of water we ask our piping system to convey.
+Once the swale is complete, it should be designed to overflow downstream towards the nearest drain.
+Introducing additional water into the community stormwater management system is prohibited and will reduce its limited capacity.
+This includes, but is not limited to, pool backwash drains, cooling well overflows, rain gutter underground roof conductors, and water generated from roofs, driveways, and other impervious areas.
+Contact the Association Property Manager with any concerns with stormwater and your property drainage swales.

 |